Skip to content

 1 processed_transcript exon 1653905 1654270 . - . gene_id "ENSG00000008128"; transcript_id "ENST00000487462"; exon_number "2"; gene_name "CDK11A"; gene_biotype "protein_coding"; transcript_name "CDK11A-013";

 This means that you'll get different results for this transcript using sub-version 63 or 64.
-I assume that latest versions are improved, so I always encourage to upgrade.
+Latest versions are generally improved, so always try to use the latest available database.

-SnpEff reports a SYNONYMOUS and a NON_SYNONYMOUS effect on the same gene
+SnpEff reports a synonymous and a missense effect on the same gene

 This is not a bug.
 It is not uncommon for a gene to have more than one transcript (e.g. in human most genes have multiple transcripts).
 A variant (e.g. a SNP) might affect different transcripts in different ways, as a result of different reading frames.